TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

      print(mydict[[1, 2]])

-  would raise a :exc:`KeyError` exception because the id of the ``[1, 2]`` used in the second line differs from that in the first line.
+  would raise a :exc:`KeyError` exception because the id of the ``[1, 2]`` used in the second line differs kutoka that in the first line.
 In other words, dictionary keys should be compared using ``==``, not using :keyword:`is`.

 - Make a copy when using a list as a key.
 This doesn't work because the list,